metwork-framework/mfserv/docs/350-plugin_guide.md

 #### Plugin env

 Your plugin code runs in a *plugin env*.
-A *plugin env* is a bunch of `PATH`, `LD_LIBRARY_PATH`, `PYTHONPATH`, `NODE_PATH` env var dynamic changes to run your code inside a specific environment with you specific binaries, libraries and dependencies.
+A *plugin env* is a bunch of `PATH`, `LD_LIBRARY_PATH`, `PYTHONPATH`, `NODE_PATH` env var dynamic changes to run your code inside a specific environment with your specific binaries, libraries and dependencies.

 With this feature, you can have a "1.0 library/dependency" running in your plugin `foo` and a "1.1 library" running in another plugin.

 It's a generalization of the Python concept of [`virtualenv`](https://virtualenv.pypa.io/en/latest/).

 It works for Python and NodeJS exactly in the same way.
-But you can also provides binaries (in any language) in the `bin/` subdirectory of your plugin (be sure that these files are executable) or C/C++ libraries in the `lib/` subdirectory.
+But you can also provide binaries (in any language) in the `bin/` subdirectory of your plugin (be sure that these files are executable) or C/C++ libraries in the `lib/` subdirectory.
 They will be available in the `PATH` and/or in the `LD_LIBRARY_PATH` when you are inside the *plugin_env*.